 Heat transfer may require extra care in washing.
 If you’re prepared to manage ink and want long-lasting designs, screen printing wins.

 - Heat Transfer: Prints may crack or fade over time, particularly with frequent washing.

 - Screen Printing: Involves messy inks and requires careful handling.

 5. Environmental Impact

 If sustainability is a key concern, heat transfer might be your best option.

 - Heat Press Transfer: Uses fewer chemicals, primarily water-based inks, leading to less environmental impact.
 Also produces less waste, as it doesn’t require screens, and is more energy and water-efficient.

 - Screen Printing: Typically involves volatile organic compounds (VOCs) that can be harmful to the environment.
 Uses screens made of plastic and metal that can end up in landfills, and is generally less energy and water-efficient.

 *Please note these are general guidelines.
 The specifics can vary based on the design, fabric, and other factors.

-Picking between heat transfer and screen printing is not a one-size-fits-all deal.
+Picking between screen printing vs heat transfer is not a one-size-fits-all deal.
 It boils down to what you’re looking to achieve.
 Do you need intricate designs or are you working with specific fabrics?
 Maybe you’re up against tight deadlines.
 Each method has its strong points that could cater to these variables.